aregtech/areg-sdk/docs/DEVELOP.md

 #### Structures

 In the `<DataTypeList>` section of the service interface XML document can be declared a structure.
 The `DataType` tag indicates type `Structure` and the name of the structure followed by the list of structure fields.
 Each field refers to another predefined or new defined `DataType` and has a name.
 The field of structure may have default value, which is specified in the `<Value>` entry (`<Value IsDefault="true">0</Value>`).
 Each type of the field must have _assigning operator_, _comparing operator_, and _default and copy constructor_ if the type is an object.
-The field must be possible explicitly to convert to `unsigned int` and must be possible to _stream_ in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
+The field must be possible explicitly to convert to `unsigned int` and must be possible to serialize in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
 There is no need manually to implement operators if the type of the fields are primitives, predefined objects or types defined in the documents.
 Only imported types may need to have manually implemented operators.

 *An example of declaring structure with fields and default values:*
 ```xml